Also called sagittal synostosis, it is the most common type of craniosynostosis, which occurs when the bones of a baby’s head fuse abnormally.

 Other common signs of scaphocephaly are an eyebrow developed on the front and a very developed occipital area on the back of the head.

-Scaphocephaly is typically a head shape that is elongated and quite narrow.
-From the side and top view, the head will appear longer and thinner.
+Scaphocephaly is typically a head shape that is elongated and relatively narrow.
+The head will appear longer and thinner from the side and top view.

-From the front view, the forehead will appear bulbous, while the back face will be narrower.
+The forehead will appear bulbous from the front view, while the back face will be narrower.
 Also, if you run your hand over the top of the head, you can feel a ridge.

 What is sagittal craniosynostosis?